drunkard/ceph-readable-doc/html/_sources/mgr/prometheus.rst.txt

     ceph_health_detail{name="OSD_DOWN",severity="HEALTH_WARN"} 1.0
     ceph_health_detail{name="PG_DEGRADED",severity="HEALTH_WARN"} 1.0

-The health check history is made available through the following commands;

 The module also maintains an in-memory history of health-check states.
 By default the history retains a maximum of 1000 entries.
 This limit is configurable via the following runtime option: